Committed to Helping

-Americans are innovative people, coming up with new and better products and processes all of the time.
-In 2011 alone, the government received over 535,000 patent applications.
-People should understand the U.S. patent application process, referred to as “patent prosecution” by patent attorneys and others in the field – or risk losing the value of their inventions.
-Or potentially worse, risk infringing on an existing patent.
+Americans are innovative people, coming up with new and better products and processes all the time.
+This June 19, 2018, the United States Patent and Trademark Office issued its ten millionth patent.
+People who do not understand the U.S. patent application process – referred to as “patent prosecution” by patent attorneys and others in the field – risk losing the value of their inventions or infringing on an existing patent.

-Of the three major IP protections — patents, trademarks and copyrights — protecting patents is the most important, the most complicated and the most costly.
-Fortunately for you, our firm works with patents in almost every industry, including electronic and biomedical products, consumer products, and oil fields.
-We have represented large corporations to machine shops, from R&D teams to individual inventors.
+Of the three major IP protections — patents, trademarks, and copyrights — protecting patents is the most important, the most complicated, and the most costly.
+Fortunately for you, our firm works with patents in almost every industry, including electronic and biomedical products, consumer products, and oilfields.
 Whenever good ideas can be turned into inventions, we stand ready to assist.

-Patent Prosecution – Patent Search, Patent Application, and Patent Office Actions
+Navigating the Patent Prosecution Process – Patent Search, Patent Application, And Patent Office Actions

 The process of seeking a patent is called “patent prosecution” and can be performed by anyone – no attorney is required.
 However, laymen who have never sought a patent are well advised to hire representation.
 If an idea really is worth millions of dollars, then skimping on attorney fees and filing your own patent application cannot be considered a wise move.
 The process is difficult even for those who file patent applications for a living.